gear-foundation/academy/docs/03-intermediate/02-message-receiving/testing_handle_reply.md

 let target_program = Program::from_file(&system, "target/wasm32-unknown-unknown/release/target_program.opt.wasm");
 ```

-3. Initialize the Target program by sending an empty message, and then initialize the Proxy program by passing the address of the Target program to it.
+3. Initialize the Target program by sending an empty message.
+Launch the Proxy program by passing the address of the Target program to it.

 ```rust
 let result = target_program.send_bytes(USER, []); // initialize Target program